-2019 Workshop Calendar-

 When skillfully applied, this therapeutic form of soft-tissue mobilization dramatically enhances lymph formation and promotes drainage within the superficial and deep systems of the lymph vascular network.
 During this course, students will be instructed in anatomy and physiology of the lymphatic system.
 Basic MLD treatment sequences as well as MLD treatment sequences for mild, medically uncomplicated upper and lower extremity lymphedema will be demonstrated and practiced.

 Sign up to receive our CE Reminder Email! – Click here

 The Lauterstein-Conway Massage School encourages you to verify its credentials.
 Please use the following IDs for reference in your inquiry.
 The National Certification (NCBTMB) ID 450180-06 and the State of Texas Massage School ID is MS0016.

-The Lauterstein-Conway Massage School and Clinic has proudly trained Austin’s Massage Therapists for over 26 years as Austin’s premier massage school.
+The Lauterstein-Conway Massage School and Clinic has proudly trained Austin’s Massage Therapists since 1989 as Austin’s premier massage school.
 Join the legacy and put your career into your hands today.